Hanze UAS and the Erasmus+ Programme

 ECTS Course Catalogue

 The European Credit Transfer (and Accumulation) System (ECTS) is a coherent system of instruments.
 ECTS was developed to increase the transparency of study programmes and units of study, thus promoting the quality of higher education and international mobility.
 The use of ECTS is a prerequisite for participation in the Erasmus+ programme.
-For more information about Hanze UAS and ECTS, see here.
+Find more information about Hanze UAS and ECTS here.

 Recognition